lamraoui/sniper/README.md

 Si-Mohamed Lamraoui and Shin Nakajima.
 *SNIPER: An LLVM-based Automatic Fault Localization Tool for Imperative Programs.*
 In IEICE Technical Report, SS2015-15, 2015.

+## Licence

+**SNIPER** is open source software.
+You may freely distribute it under the terms of the license agreement found in LICENSE.txt.

 ## Support